 The PEVC may consult CAP, on an ad hoc basis, for review of O/S proposals for retention of faculty.
 All O/S proposals for preemptive retention requests from Deans will be reviewed by CAP.
 If a candidate's file is already in progress the same file will be used for CAP's evaluation of the pre-emptive retention.
-If the preemptive retention documents are added to the file, the department and Dean letters will only contain discussion of the presonnel action under review.
-An additional joint letter from the Chair and Dean for the preemptive retention must be uploaded into the Other section prior to CAP review (see Preemptive Retention Guidelines under Local Compensation Policy and Guidelines on APO website: http://academicpersonnel.ucr.edu/compensation/).
+If the preemptive retention documents are added to the file, the department and Dean letters will only contain discussion of the personnel action under review.
+An additional joint letter from the Chair and Dean for the preemptive retention must be uploaded into the Other section prior to CAP review (see Preemptive Retention Guidelines under Local Compensation Policy and Guidelines on APO website: APO Compensation).

 All O/S granted will be maintained subject to market adjustments to the UC salary scale.
 All O/S salary granted will be qualified by the statement "this O/S will be maintained as long as satisfactory academic progress is made".
 This policy applies to O/S awarded for new appointments effective July 1, 2010 and onwards and new/additional O/S awarded for merit/ promotion/ retention actions effective July 1, 2010 and onwards.
-The complete policy (revised January 19, 2016) is available on the APO website under Compensation > Local Compensation and Guidelines: http://academicpersonnel.ucr.edu/compensation/offscalepolicy.pdf
+The complete policy (revised January 19, 2016) is available on the APO website under Compensation > Local Compensation and Guidelines: Policy on Off-Scale Salaries for Appointees/Merit/Promotion/Retention Actions.